stfc/PSyclone/doc/developers.rst

 annexed dofs, then PSyclone will need to add a halo exchange to make them clean.

-There are 3 cases to consider:
+There are 4 cases to consider:

 1) the field is read in a loop that iterates over dofs,
-2) the field is read in a loop that iterates over owned cells and level-1 halo cells, and
+2) the field is read in a loop that iterates over owned cells and level-1 halo cells,
+3) the field is incremented in a loop that iterates over owned cells and level-1 halo cells, and
-3) the field is read in a loop that iterates over owned cells
+4) the field is read in a loop that iterates over owned cells

 In case 1) the annexed dofs will not be read as the loop only iterates over owned dofs so a halo exchange is not required.
 In case 2) the full level-1 halo will be read (including annexed dofs) so a halo exchange is required.
-In case 3) the annexed dofs will be read so a halo exchange will be required.
+In case 3) the annexed dofs will be updated so a halo exchange is required.
+In case 4) the annexed dofs will be read so a halo exchange will be required.

 If we now take the case where annexed dofs are computed for loops that iterate over dofs (`COMPUTE_ANNEXED_DOFS` is `True`) then a field's